goschtl/zope/Zope3/trunk/src/zope/app/viewlet/README.txt

   ...     name='contents.html')

-As you can see from the page template code, in order for the viewlets to be any useful, they need access the the ``item`` variable as defined in the page template.
+As you can see from the page template code, in order for the viewlets to be of any use, they need access to the ``item`` variable as defined in the page template.
 Thus, the region definition will state that the viewlet must have access to a variable called ``item`` that contains the value of ``item`` in the page template: